lk-geimfari/mimesis/docs/getting_started.rst

     person.ssn()
     person.cpf()

-We bet everyone would agree that this does not look too good.
-Perfectionists, as we are, have taken care of this in a way that some specific regional provider would not bother other providers for other regions.
+Perfectionists, as we are, have taken care of this in a way that some specific regional providers would not bother other providers for other regions.
 For this reason, class providers with locally-specific data are separated into a special sub-package (**mimesis.builtins**) for keeping a common class structure for all languages and their objects.

 Here’s how it works: